AnuragBarkhane/Data-Analysis-for-EV-/README.md

 # ELECTRIC-VEHICLE-DATA ANALYSIS(Interactive Dashboard creation using MS Excel)
 ## Project Objective
 KPI’S Requirement

-Total Vehicles:
+# Total Vehicles:
-1. Understand the overall landscape of electric vehicles, encompassing both BEVs and PHEVs, to assess the market's size and growth.
+1. Total Vehicles:
-2.
+Understand the overall landscape of electric vehicles, encompassing both BEVs and PHEVs, to assess the market's size and growth.
-3. Average Electric Range:
+2. Average Electric Range:
 Determine the average electric range of the electric vehicles in the dataset to gauge the technological advancements and efficiency of the EVs.

-4. Total BEV Vehicles and % of Total BEV Vehicles:
+3. Total BEV Vehicles and % of Total BEV Vehicles:
 Identify and analyze the total number of Battery Electric Vehicles (BEVs) in the dataset.

-5. Calculate the percentage of BEVs relative to the total number of electric vehicles, providing insights into the dominance of fully electric models.
+Calculate the percentage of BEVs relative to the total number of electric vehicles, providing insights into the dominance of fully electric models.

-6. Total PHEV Vehicles and % of Total PHEV Vehicles:
+4. Total PHEV Vehicles and % of Total PHEV Vehicles:
 Identify and analyze the total number of Plug-in Hybrid Electric Vehicles (PHEVs) in the dataset.
 Calculate the percentage of PHEVs relative to the total number of electric vehicles, offering insights into the market share of plug-in hybrid models.

 # Charts Requirement